 Join me in the Intentional Parent Coaching Group - JOIN US TODAY!

-One of the most asked questions I get is...How long is this going to take?
+One of the most asked questions I get from adoptive & foster parents is...How long is this going to take?
 (By this they mean until my child doesn't get triggered, until my child doesn't have melt downs or until my child has positive self esteem.
 How long is it going to take for my child to heal?)

-Well, this is a part of who our children are.
-It is a part of their story.
+Well, this is a part of who our adopted and foster children are.
+It's a part of their story.
 The truth is that this is really a lifelong deal.

-Most of our kids will be past that, but when other life stressors come up when they are in new relationships, will they question their worth?
-Will they question their value and wonder if they are loveable...probably.
+Most of our adopted & foster children will be past that, but when other life stressors come up, when they are in new relationships, will they question their worth?
+Will they question their value and wonder if they are loveable?
+Probably.

 That doesn't mean they are sentenced to gloom and doom.
 It doesn't mean they can't go to their "second way of thinking", which is what we have helped them form.
-However, we have to know that what we do now and how we meet them where they are at right now REALLY matters.
+However, we have to know that what we do now as adoptive and foster parents and how we meet them where they are at right now REALLY matters.

 Our daughter has a special day coming up.
 One which the other 5 have already done.
 They dress up.
 They have to be in front of others.
 Not her cup of tea at all.
 But she's prepared for it for a year now and wants to do it.